The Kyle Incident: Truth Decay

 Released 30th August, 1985.
 “Clean, straight teeth and excessive gums”

-Below is a section clipped from the above composite, listed are California penal codes: 261 is rape, 459 is burglary and187 is murder.
 Thankfully Ms Kyle did not suffer murder, however, this composite details that penal code.
 It is already decided that the man who attacked Carol, without evidence, or arrest, (that would happen the following morning) is the same man wanted for multiple homicides in other incidents.

-Witness card, doc 20-3
+Witness card, document 20-3

 Identification of property